-Describe your policies for posting course-related information to social media sites.
-MSU suggests the following language as a starting point for a social media policy:

-Course Recordings: Meetings of this course may be recorded.
+Course Recordings: Meetings of this course will be recorded.
 The recordings may be available to students registered for this class.
 This is intended to supplement the classroom experience.
 Students are expected to follow appropriate University policies and maintain the security of passwords used to access recorded lectures.
 Recordings may not be reproduced, shared with those not in the class, or uploaded to other online environments.
 Doing so may result in disciplinary action.
 If the instructor or another University office plan other uses for the recordings beyond this class, students identifiable in the recordings will be notified to request consent prior to such use.

 Related Policies: